Travelling in and to Spain

 • Are the roads in Spain good for riding?

 Spain has an incredible network of good remote mountain roads from which we only choose the most scenic.

-• How is the quality of the accomodation chossen by Riders In Spain
+• How is the quality of the accommodation chosen by Riders In Spain

-We choose special range of 4* hotels, refurbished old palaces, fortress & Abbeys, where the rider can feel the History of Spain, and have a very good rest of the tiring but pasionate days riing.
+We mainly choose special range of 4* hotels, refurbished old palaces, fortress & Abbeys, where the rider can feel the History of Spain, and have a very good rest of the tiring but pasionate days riding.
 For ‘Rest days’ we mostly choose Spa hotels to have most enjoyable stay.

 • What documents do I need?

 If you are not an EU citizen, please check with your embassy.
 Your credit card, required for the insurance excess, drivers license, international drivers license and passport may need to be presented on the first day of the tour.

 Normally we do not book airline tickets as we find that many people prefer to use mileage programs or shop for competitive fares from various travel websites.

 • Do you pick us up and drop us off at the airport?

 We will pick you up and drop you off at the airport if you are a part of a Guided or Self Guided tour and are arriving or departing on the first or last day of the tour.
 For all guests arriving one or more days before the start of the tour we will arrange a shuttle (paid by us), which will take you to your accommodation.
 The same for departure.